-We believe that every asylum seeker has the right to be fully informed about their rights and the options available to them.
-This information should be clearly explained, in their own language, and in a way that is comprehensible to them.
+We believe that every asylum seeker has the right to be fully informed about their rights and options.
+This information should be communicated clearly, in their own language, and in a way that is understandable to them.
 We believe that asylum seekers have the right to access information regarding their claim at any time during the process, and to have someone ready to explain the procedures and steps involved, making the asylum procedure accessible, empowering and rights-based.

 We believe this approach to asylum will benefit not only asylum seekers, but also local populations – who have acted in good faith, but have often been excluded from the search for solutions – and state authorities – who have failed to fully meet their obligations to provide timely refuge.

-Short Term: MIT seeks to contribute to informed asylum seeker communities and timely and just results in asylum and family reunification applications.
+Short Term Vision: MIT seeks to contribute to informed asylum seeker communities, as well as to timely and fair results in asylum and family reunification applications.

-Long term: MIT aspires to contribute to the reform of asylum systems, in order to avoid the replication of the circumstances which have necessitated its work.
+Long term Vision: MIT aspires to contribute to the reform of asylum systems, in order to avoid the replication of the circumstances which have necessitated its work.

-Human beings have the a right to life, security, and dignity, and asylum seekers must have access to fair and efficient asylum procedures.
+Human beings have the right to life, security, and dignity, and asylum seekers must have access to a fair and efficient asylum procedure.
 This is the only acceptable response to persecution.